learnk8s/learnk8s.io/src/requests-limits/content.md

                 memory: XXXMi
 ```

-Insert something about the relationship between upper bound, etc. and the numbers written above.
+You can use the _Lower bound_ as your requests and the _Upper bound_ as your limits.

+**Great!**

+You just set requests and limits for a brand new application even if you haven't written the code yourself.

+You could extend the same techniques to your apps.

 ## Bonus: visualising limits and requests recommendations

-Inspecting the VPA object is a bit annoying.
+_Inspecting the VPA object is a bit annoying._

 If you prefer a visual tool to inspect the limit and request recommendations, you can install the Goldilocks dashboard.